smariee/smariee.github.io/essays/E3: Preparing for WODs.md

   - WODs
   - Invoice1
 ---
-Provide a brief introduction to the WOD along with a link to the WOD page for further details

-Discuss your experiences in performing the WOD.
-What worked well, what did you stumble on or slowed you down.

-Describe what you to did to prepare.
-What did you do similarly or differently from the WODs before this?

-Discuss what you could have done to be better prepared and what you might try differently for the next WOD.

 ## Invoice1 WOD

 This WOD entails using Javascript expressions/variables to generate and display a sales invoice with product data (5 different products).